3 Easy Children’s Ministry Teacher Training Meetings

 Say: Other than asking open-ended questions and observing kids being doers of the Word, what are ways we can measure kids’ growth?

-As teachers name ways, write each way on a sticky note and attach it to the yardstick.
+As teachers name ways, write each way on a sticky note and attach it to the yardstick to represent growth.
 Teachers may say to ask the child, ask a parent, or use a faith journal.

 4. Know Your Kids